NIAENGD/Lecture-Tools/README.md

   leaves the code/data on disk.
 - `scripts/remove_server_full.sh` chains the above and interactively removes the repository directory plus the dedicated system user.
+- `sudo lecturetool purge` provides a non-interactive option to stop the service, remove the repository, configuration, systemd unit, helper CLI, and dedicated service user in one step.

 ---